toolexyforyou/messagesfrom061/messages/the-party.md

 frantically pressing “R”
 on the operating panel.

 Only to book it
-to the rooftop bar
+to a party
 filled with people
 I haven’t met: